-Figure 1: A balanced tiered system allocates approximately equal resources to each tier.
+mately equal resources to each tier.
 The next lower tier is ten times smaller and more numerous.
-Governments should fund Tier-1 and half of the lower tiers on a cost-sharing basis.
+NSF funds Tier-1 and half of the lower tiers on a cost-sharing basis.

-data intensive science projects to date, the CERN Large Hadron Collider, has adopted exactly such a multitiered architecture.
+It is interesting to note, that one of the most data intensive science projects to date, the CERN Large Hadron Collider, has adopted exactly such a multi-tiered architecture.
 The hierarchy of an increasing number of Tier-2 and Tier-3 analysis facilities provides impedance matching between the individual scientists and the huge Tier-1 data archives.
 At the same time, the Tier-2 and Tier-3 nodes provide complete replication of the Tier-1 datasets.